DjoserGenomics/djosergenomics.github.io/_posts/2025-08-12-Scroll-5-Menkaures-Measures.md

 Here we make sure that:

 - Genes with missing statistical values are excluded.
-- Only significant genes with substantial expression changes are kept for downstream analyses such as enrichment or pathway analysis.
+- Only significant genes with substantial expression changes are kept for downstream analyses such as functional or pathway enrichment analyses.

 ---

-## ▶️ <a id="interpreting-degs">Interpreting DEGs</a>
+## <a id="interpreting-degs">Interpreting DEGs</a>

 Once we run our differential expression analysis, we can view the results simply by typing `DEGs` in the R console.